Skip to main content

 Requirements

-This action has the same requirements as Atmos Terraform Plan.
-Use the same S3 Bucket, DynamoDB table, and IAM Roles created with the requirements described there.
+This action has the requirements as Github Actions.
+Use the same S3 Bucket, DynamoDB table, IAM Roles and config described there.